Skip to content

 SL 4State-sponsored attacksNation-state actors with significant resources

 Most industrial networks target SL 2.
-Critical infrastructure (power grids, water treatment) targets SL 3.
+Power grids and water treatment facilities target SL 3.

 IEC 62443-3-2 defines Security Zones and Conduits.
 A zone is a group of assets with the same security requirements and threat exposure.
 A conduit is a communication path between zones, controlled by firewalls or data diodes.